Russ-Holloway/CoPA-Analytics/COPPA_ANALYTICS_COMPLETION_SUMMARY.md

-# CoPPA Analytics - Final Completion Summary
+# College of Policing - Policing Assistant Analytics - Final Completion Summary

 ## 🎯 Project Overview
-**CoPPA Analytics** is a complete, production-ready Azure deployment solution that provides comprehensive analytics, reporting, and dashboard capabilities for police forces using the Community Policing Partnership Assistant (CoPPA) chatbot platform.
+**College of Policing - Policing Assistant Analytics** is a complete, production-ready Azure deployment solution that provides comprehensive analytics, reporting, and dashboard capabilities for police forces using the College of Policing - Policing Assistant chatbot platform.

 ## ✅ Completed Components